acmatku/ipc-rules-resources/README.md

 In this repo we keep a PDF handbook for the ACM@KU Intramural Programming Competition.
 This PDF has the rules for the competition, as well as examples of programs properly written to be judged by the DOMJudge automated judging system.

-Full descriptions of the two short sample problems are provided in the ``examples`` folder.
+Full descriptions of the two short sample problems are provided in the handbook PDF and in problem PDFs residing in the ``examples`` folder.

 # Maintaining